nickyiliwang0000/h/programming-fundamentals/intro-to-programming.md

 Cool, right?!
 This is a great environment you can use to test out your fledgling JavaScript skills.

+## The DOM

+DOM stands for **document object model**, and it represents all the HTML elements on your page.
+It's represented by a tree structure, where each element is a **node**.
+You've already seen the DOM when you look at the elements panel in dev tools!

+JavaScript can find and modify any DOM node.
+Some things you might change with JavaScript:

+- Update the text inside an element
+- Add or remove a class to trigger CSS3 transitions
+- Hide or show elements
+- Add dynamic HTML to the page

 ## Expressions and values
 A _value_ is a piece of data (more abstractly, a sequence of 0's and 1's).
 An _expression_ is any piece of code or instruction given to the computer that produces a value.